ycrc/ycrc.github.io/snippets/rclone_examples.md

 === "Google Drive"

-    The example below is a screen dump when setting up `rclone` on Farnam for Google Drive.
+    The example below is a screen dump when setting up `rclone` for Google Drive.

     ```bash
     [pl543@c03n06 ~]$ rclone config